Hi, I’m Kate. Welcome to my blog. Beloveds, I am so glad that you are here.

 Therapists, hotlines, and support groups can all be helpful and healing, if they are the right match for you and are non-abusive.

-Just keep reminding yourself, despite all the evidence to the contrary, I am loved, I am understood, I am valued.
-I am not alone.
+Just keep reminding yourself, despite all the evidence to the contrary, I am loved, I am understood, I am valued, I am courageous, I am not alone.
 Because it’s all the truth.

 Interacting with others is a great place to practice safety, boundaries, rules, and limitations.
 And if you can’t find any people to do that with there are always pets, online, writing, blogging, your imagination, potential acquaintances and potential friends through common interest clubs or groups.
 Keep trying, keep healing, everyone needs a good friend.
-If you don’t have one, start working on learning how to be one to yourself.
+If you don’t have one, start working on learning how to be one to yourself; that is the most important friendship you will ever have.

 Please be aware that this blog is potentially triggering.
 I do not use trigger warnings on any of my posts.
 If I do post about an abuse memory I will note that at the top of the post.
-Take steps to read when you are feeling safe.
+Take steps to read when you are feeling safe and please avail yourself of the resource pages on learning positive coping methods and managing effects and triggers.

 If triggered please take care of yourself first, you are the most important person in your life and deserve all the love and care and more that you extend to others.
 Learning self-care is a huge component in healing, life will give you plenty of chances to work on learning good self-care.